 In July 2021, USAA filed a third lawsuit (United Services Automobile Association v.
 PNC Bank N.A.
-(Case No. 2:21-cv-246)) in the United States District Court for the Eastern District of Texas against PNC Bank for patent infringement ("the third Texas case").
-The complaint alleges that PNC's mobile remote deposit capture systems, including its new versions, infringe three additional patents owned by the plaintiff.
-The plaintiff seeks, among other things, a judgment that PNC is infringing each of the patents, damages for willful infringement, and attorneys' fees.
-In July 2021, we filed motions to dismiss and transfer this action; the court denied these motions in January 2022.
-In March 2022, the court issued a memorandum opinion and order construing certain claim terms of the patents in suit.
-In June 2022, the court opened a new case for PNC's patent infringement counterclaims (originally asserted in the first Texas case) ("the fourth Texas case") and consolidated the fourth Texas case into the third Texas case (together, "the second consolidated cases").
-In September 2022, following a jury trial in the second consolidated cases, a jury found against PNC for infringement of at least one of the two asserted patents and awarded \$4.3 million, and determined that PNC did not willfully infringe the patents.
+(Case No. 2:21-cv-246)) in the United States District Court for the Eastern District of Texas against PNC Bank for patent infringement (the "third Texas case").
+The complaint alleges that PNC's mobile remote deposit capture systems, including its new versions, infringe three additional patents owned by USAA.
+USAA seeks, among other things, a judgment that PNC is infringing each of the patents, damages for willful infringement, and attorneys' fees.
+In June 2022, the court consolidated the fourth Texas case into the third Texas case (together, "the second consolidated cases").
+At trial in September 2022, only two of the original three USAA patents were asserted against PNC, including U.S. Patent No. 10,769,598 ('598), and only two of the original four PNC patents were asserted against USAA.
+Following the jury trial in the second consolidated cases, the jury found against PNC for infringement of at least one of the two asserted patents and awarded \$4.3 million, and determined that PNC did not willfully infringe the patents.
 The jury further found that USAA did not infringe any of PNC's asserted patents.
-On January 23, 2023, USAA filed a motion for a new trial regarding damages in the second consolidated cases.
+Subsequently, USAA filed a motion for a new trial on damages, and, in April 2023, the court denied USAA's motion.
+In March 2023, PNC noticed an appeal to the U.S. Court of Appeals for the Federal Circuit regarding the final judgment entered against PNC and in April 2023, USAA noticed a cross-appeal to the U.S. Court of Appeals for the Federal Circuit regarding the final judgment.
+These appeals were consolidated as United Services Automobile Association v.
+PNC Bank N.A.
+(Case No. 23-1639).
+Briefing for Case No. 23-1639 is now complete and the parties are waiting on the appeal to be calendared.

 In August 2021, USAA filed a lawsuit (United Services Automobile Association v.
-BBVA USA (Case No. 2:21-cv-311)) in the United States District Court for the Eastern District of Texas against BBVA USA for patent infringement ("the BBVA USA Texas case").
+BBVA USA (Case No. 2:21-cv-311)) in the United States District Court for the Eastern District of Texas against BBVA USA for patent infringement (the "BBVA USA Texas case").
 The complaint alleges that BBVA USA's remote deposit capture systems infringe the same six USAA patents at issue in the first consolidated cases.
-The plaintiff seeks, among other things, a judgment that BBVA USA is infringing each of the patents, damages for willful infringement, and attorneys' fees.
+USAA seeks, among other things, a judgment that BBVA USA is infringing each of the patents, damages for willful infringement, and attorneys' fees.
 In October 2021, BBVA USA was merged into PNC Bank.
-Also in October 2021, we answered the complaint and asserted counterclaims for a declaratory judgment that the asserted patents are invalid and not infringed.
-In March 2022, the court entered the parties' stipulation to, among other things, proceed under the constructions set forth in the first consolidated cases.
 In June 2022, the court entered a stipulation proposed by the parties, stayed all deadlines, and administratively closed the matter.